 June: We just had our annual light trap session for nocturnal insects as part of our Faunistic methods seminar.
 We saw lots of interesting species.

-June: Holger will present our work as part of the faculty colloquim on 20th June.
+June: Holger will present our work as part of the Colloquim of the Faculty of Biological Sciences on 20th June.

 May: Elina and Holger went for the the 2019 Joint Symposium of MGSE, RTG 2220 EvoPAD and CRC-TRR 212 NC3.